townteki/dtdb/README.md

 ## Add cards with Excel on existing pack

-- note the code of the pack (wla for What Lies Ahead, etc.). let's say it's xxx
+- note the code of the pack (ntnr for New Town New Rules, etc.). let's say it's xxx
 - login with admin-level account
 - go to /api/set/xxx.xls
 - open the downloaded file and add your cards